-I think the urgency of the situation plus our naive enthusiasm made everyone extra helpful.
-We were unbelievably fortunate to be given a Grant by English Heritage and thanks to them and Julian our first project came in on time and under budget.
+The urgency of the situation plus our naive enthusiasm made everyone extra helpful.
+We were unbelievably fortunate to be given a grant by English Heritage and thanks to them and Julian our first project came in on time and under budget.
 Although it had been a steep and slightly frightening learning curve it did give our fledgling organization some knowledge and great confidence for future projects.